JessyDL/psl/readme.md

 It might provide wrapping facilities to standard library functionality, either to facilitate future expansion of this library, or to unify usage.

 ## Customization
-The library has a user tweakable configuration point, this is all present in the `psl::config` namespace.
+The library has a user tweak-able configuration point, this is all present in the `psl::config` namespace.
 All configurations are templated and use the `default_setting_t` as the template type, so when you provide a specialization for that type for the given config, you can change the behaviour throughout the application from the original default behaviour.

 ## Error Handling strategy